biglocalnews/court-scraper/docs/testing.rst

 Overview
 --------

-*court-scraper* is developed on Python 3.7 and uses the pytest_ library for unit testing.
+*court-scraper* is developed primarily on Python 3.7 and uses the pytest_ library for unit testing.
+We use pytest-vcr for scrapers that use the `requests` library (e.g. :py:class:`oscn.Site <court_scraper.platforms.oscn.site.Site>`).
+Scrapers that use Selenium should include a minimal set of :ref:`live webtests <live tests>` to ensure correct functionality and guard against regressions.

+.. note:: Selenium and other long-running tests should be marked as :ref:`slow <slow tests>`
+    to enable optional running of these tests.

 .. _pytest: https://docs.pytest.org/en/latest/contents.html